 Even with high-quality devices like Apple’s iPhone and iPad, it’s important to back up.
 No device works as expected all the time and there are many scenarios outside of device failure when a backup is crucial to have (upgrading, accidents, loss, or theft.)
 Follow along for how to back up your iPhone, iPad, or iPod touch with or without iCloud.

 It’s best to have at least two copies of your important information (although three is better).
 Some people like to utilize the automatic iCloud option as well as iTunes.
 However, if you choose to pass on iCloud and use just iTunes, make sure you’re keeping a current backup of your Mac or PC (this will include your iPhone/iPad backup).

-There are also other options that have automation features like SanDisk’s iXpand Flash Drive for $35 that plug directly into an iPhone/iPad as well as any computer.
+There are also other options that have automation features like SanDisk’s iXpand Flash Drive for $28 that plugs directly into an iPhone/iPad as well as any computer.

 How to back up iPhone, iPad and iPod touch with iCloud

 This option will happen automatically by utilizing software built-in to iOS (the operating system that iPhones, iPads and iPod touches run).
 These backups are set up through iCloud on your device and stored on Apple’s servers.
 You can access almost any of your data (depending on your settings) at icloud.com or any Apple device on which you’re logged into iCloud.

 Here’s what it looks like to make sure your iPhone, iPad or iPod touch has iCloud Backups turned on and will automatically continue to do so: